 Family Day Trip to Venice

 Venice is a convenient family day trip from Verona.
 You can arrive by train to the Venice Santa Lucia station in only one hour on the fast train.
 From the train station in Venice, you can hop on the Vaporetto from the dock in front of the station and take this water ferry to the Grand Canal stops.
 We suggest buying a 1-day vaporetto pass so that you can hop on and off all day as you visit Venice.
-For a short video explanation, please see these tips on How to Get Around in Venice.

 Family Day Trip to Lake Garda